Rules & F.A.Q.

 - Entries are Non-Refundable - Wrenegade Sports is still small and growing, so cancellations affect us greatly.
 Sorry, but no deferrals to next year's events either.

 - Entries are Transferable - If your plans change and you can't make it this year, feel free to convince your pal to take your place.
 Just please don't re-sell your entry.
 Transfer fee applies.
-Access your entry from your Active confirmation e-mail or contact us for help.
+Access your entry from your registration confirmation e-mail or contact us for help.

 - Things Outside of our Control - In the very unlikely event that one of our venues gets hit by a hurricane, or some other natural or man-made disaster that is outside of our control, we may have to cancel rides and entire events.
 In that improbable scenario, we can't refund any entry fees, but we'll do our best to give out all your t-shirts, gifts, and prizes.